Battle of the Duisburg Convoy: Force K

+7–8 November

+The Duisburg (BETA) Convoy, the 51st German–Italian sailing since 8 February departed from Naples on 7 November and Force K sailed the next day, forewarned by the British success in decyphering Italian signals concerning Axis shipping movements in the Mediterranean.
+Alerted by decrypts Axis of Enigma machine messages, a Maryland reconnaissance bomber of 69 Squadron found the Duisberg Convoy during the afternoon of 8 November.

 Battle

-7 November

-The Duisburg (BETA) Convoy, the 51st German–Italian sailing since 8 February departed from Naples on 7 November and Force K sailed the next day, forewarned by the British success in decyphering Italian signals concerning Axis shipping movements in the Mediterranean.
-A British reconnaissance aircraft was dispatched to "find" the convoy as camouflage.

 8/9 November

 Force K made 28 kn north-east of Malta, with Aurora leading the ships in line-ahead.
 The main convoy was found around midnight about 135 nmi east of Syracuse.
 There was slight moonlight to the east and the British ships took up position with the moon silhouetting the convoy.
 Agnew was under instructions to attack the nearest escorts first and then fire on the convoy, dealing with the other escorts as they appeared.
 The British ships slowed to 20 kn and the gun crews were ordered to fire steadily, volume of fire being less important than accuracy.
 As the ships closed with the convoy, radar detected more ships, assumed to be destroyers and escorts but actually the distant escort (scorta a distanza).
 Force K sent an attack signal at 12:47 a.m. which was received by Trieste but jamming from Lively prevented a warning reaching the convoy; the only ships aware of the attack were 9.2 nmi away.

 Aiming by radar, the British opened fire at about 12:58 a.m. from a range of 5200 yd down to 3000 yd.
 Grecale was hit by the first three salvoes from Aurora; Lance and the 4-inch secondary armament of Aurora bombarded a merchant ship.
 Penelope engaged Maestrale, the leader of the close escort (scorta diretta) and was on target with the first salvoes and Lively began to shell the merchant ships three minutes afterwards.
 At first, the Italians thought that they were under air attack and the wireless mast of Maestrale was hit.
 Fulmine attacked but was soon severely damaged by British gunfire, Milano losing an arm but remaining in command until the ship sank.

 Grecale was hit and came to a stop outside torpedo range and was later towed back to port by Oriani.
 Euro, undamaged, came within 2000 m of the British ships but mistook them for Trieste and Trento, aided by the ships not firing on Euro.
 Maestrale had been signalling for Italian ships to rally on the port (far) side of the convoy, leading to Cigala countermanding an order to launch torpedoes.
 Moments later, British ships opened fire but Euro was no longer in a position to attack with torpedoes.
 Six British shells hit Euro but at such short range they passed through without exploding, killing about twenty members of the crew.